 Do I need to make reservations for table service dining?

-Generally, yes.
-In non-pandemic times, it was theoretically possible to walk up to a table service restaurant and be seated without a reservation, pending availability.
-Many WDW restaurants have reduced capacity during the pandemic.
-With fewer seats available, reservations are more of a necessity.
-Some Disney World restaurants are fully booked months in advance, with virtually no room for spur-of-the-moment dining.
+It’s theoretically possible to walk up to a table service restaurant and be seated without a reservation.
+That said, some Disney World restaurants are fully booked months in advance, with virtually no room for spur-of-the-moment dining.

 How do I make reservations?